reinteractive-open/installfest_guides/source/guides/installfest41/getting_started.md

 use `heroku logs` to view the output of the command.

-Finally you should be able to browse to the URL that Heroku has given you and check to see that your blog has been deployed properly!
+Finally you should be able to browse to the URL that Heroku has given you and check to see that your blog has been deployed properly (you can also use the `heroku open` command)!

 Welcome to Ruby on Rails.
 If you're this far along you should definitely [head on over to Part 2](/guides/installfest41/finishing_a_basic_blog) which goes